-What do IT Support Professionals do
+What do IT Computer Support Professionals Do?

 IT support specialist assists users who are having problems with software, computers, servers, network or mobile devices.
 Some support professionals assist companies’ customers, while others provide in-house support to an organizations’ information technology (IT) staff.
 IT support specialists are also known as technical support specialists.
 Those who provide help over the phone, via online chat or email, are called help desk technicians.